Motor tics

 1. Sensor Placement:

-Neurofeedback for Tourette syndrome typically involves the application of electrodes to specific sites on the scalp according to the 10-20 system, a standardized method for locating and measuring EEG electrode placements.
+Neurofeedback for Tourette syndrome typically involves applying electrodes to specific sites on the scalp according to the 10-20 system, a standardized method for locating and measuring EEG electrode placements.

 Common electrode sites include Cz (vertex), Fz (midline frontal), C3/C4 (left and right central), and Pz (midline parietal).